syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 # Essential Studio Installation Errors

-This article lists the common Installation errors, reasons and solution for those errors.
+This article describes the most common installation errors, as well as the causes and solutions to those errors.

 * [Unlocking the license installer using the trial key](https://help.syncfusion.com/common/essential-studio/installation/installation-errors#unlocking-the-license-installer-using-the-trial-key)
 * [License has expired](https://help.syncfusion.com/common/essential-studio/installation/installation-errors#license-has-expired)